-Enabling teachers and students in 40+ European countries to collaborate online
+Enabling schools in more than 40 European countries to collaborate online

-There have been more than 300,000 teacher registrations across Europe on www.etwinning.net.
-The UK has now seen 20,000 registrations and over 7,800 projects have taken place in the UK since the programme launched in 2005.
-All school levels, from nursery to sixth form and further education colleges are eligible and the programme is applicable to all areas of the curriculum.
+Since the launch of eTwinning in 2005, there have been more than 440,000 teachers who have registered to the platform, of which 23,000 are UK teachers who have taken part in over 9,000 school projects.
+All school levels, from nursery to sixth form and further education colleges are eligible to join, it's free and the programme is applicable to all areas of the curriculum.

 eTwinning is co-funded by the Erasmus+ Programme of the European Union and is managed in the UK by the British Council.
 The British Council is the UK’s National Agency for Erasmus+, in partnership with Ecorys UK.